Skip to Content

 cover the cooking pan in banana leaf to make the sri lankan sour fish.

-Once you place the banana leaf in the bottom of the pan, give the fish a last mix and add them to the clay pot.
+Once you place the banana leaf at the bottom of the pan, give the fish a last mix and add them to the clay pot.

 add the fish to the pan .

-Try not to crowd the fish or stacking them one over the other too much as you want all the pieces of fish to cook evenly and intact.
+Try not to crowd the fish or stack them one over the other too much, as you want all the pieces of fish to cook evenly and intact.

 If there is leftover marinade in the bowl, add 1 cup of water to it, collect the marinade and pour the water over the fish.

-Check if the water just about covers the fish, if not add a little more.
+Check if the water just about covers the fish; if not, add more.

 Place the pan over a low fire, and let it simmer until the water evaporates completely.